 G-Shock GA100MB-1A Military Black

-The GA100MB-1A is a stealthy matte black analog-digital model.
-It is a big-case model with stealth lettering that is part of the Military Black series like the GD120MB-1 above.
-The GA100MB-1A has high contrast analog hands for quick and easy reading, but this comes at a cost of less battery life than all-digital models.
+The GA100MB-1A is a stealthy matte black G-Shock with an analog-digital display.
+It is a large model with stealth lettering that is part of the Military Black series.
+The GA100MB-1A has high contrast analog hands for quick and easy reading, but this comes at a cost of less battery life than all-digital (LCD only) models.
 The GA100MB-1A features magnetic resistance, a 1/1000 stopwatch, and a speed measurement function that will calculate your speed measured over a certain distance.
-It also has LCD subdisplays to display the time and date and its digital functions.
 This model is a favorite for police and law enforcement use, as it matches dark uniforms well.

 PROS: Large analog style with contrasting hands is easy to read

 CONS: Battery life is rated for 2 years

 The GDX6900-1 is the extra-large version of the popular 6900 case.
 It is known as the MIL-STANDARD G-Shock because it passes the environmental stress testing of MIL-STD-810.
 It is also known for its impressive 10-year battery life and Alpha Gel protection for extreme shock resistance.
 It is a popular model that is available in a wide range of colors and styles, but for military use we recommend the basic black model.